Table of Contents

 Through the mCore Bank Account Assistance service, Meydan Free Zone treats banking as a structured guaranteed IBAN pathway that begins as soon as your business license is issued.
 The support includes:

-• Direct introductions to bank relationship managers, avoiding cold applications
+Direct introductions Connections to bank relationship managers, avoiding cold applications

-• Personalised guidance on selecting the right bank and preparing documentation to meet each institution’s KYC and compliance expectations
+Personalised guidance Support on selecting the right bank and preparing documentation to meet each institution's KYC and compliance expectations

 By focusing on bank fit, preparation, and direct engagement, the process becomes more predictable and easier to manage.